JoshOrndorff/recipes/text/3-entrees/off-chain-workers/transactions.md

 Now if we build the `kitchen-node`, we will see the compiler return with three trait bounds that are not satisfied: `Runtime: frame_system::offchain::CreateSignedTransaction`, `frame_system::offchain::SigningTypes`, and `frame_system::offchain::SendTransactionTypes`.
-We learn that when using `SubmitSignedTransaction`, we also need to have our runtime implement
+We also learn that when using `SubmitSignedTransaction`, our runtime need to implement [`CreateSignedTransaction` trait](https://substrate.dev/rustdocs/v2.0.0-rc5/frame_system/offchain/trait.CreateSignedTransaction.html).
-[`CreateSignedTransaction` trait](https://substrate.dev/rustdocs/v2.0.0-rc5/frame_system/offchain/trait.CreateSignedTransaction.html).
 So this needs to be implemented to our runtime.